greiter18/War/README.md

 Users can start a new game by clicking on the 'New Game" button to initiate a new game.
 The deck is being store in the backend where they are shuffled and then sent to the frontend.

 ### Rounds
 Users can advance through each round by clicking the '1..2..3..War' button.
 Winner of the round will gain their opponents cards.
+Note- button is disabled until a game has started.

 ### Career score
 Located in the header, players career scores are displayed.
 Players data is being held in a MongoDB database.
 The scores are fetched during the start of the game and updated once a winner is declared.